jmorenobl/gpux/docs/tutorial/running-inference.md

 # Running Inference

-Master the `gpux run` command with different input formats and advanced techniques.
+Master the `gpux run` command with registry models and different input formats.

 ---

 ## 🎯 What You'll Learn

+- ✅ Running inference on registry models
 - ✅ Different ways to provide input data
 - ✅ Using JSON files and inline data
 - ✅ Saving inference results